 I continue to pick entire plants making room for the ones left to grow.

-- Lettuce can be covered with some row cover in colder regions and it will continue to thrive into the fall.
+If you live in colder regions, lettuce can be covered with some row cover and it will continue to thrive into the fall.

 I just recently perfected a dressing recipe which I will share here with you!

 ¼ cup vinegar

 ¼ teaspoon powdered yellow mustard